 If you’re wondering how to start a fire with sticks, you’ll want to try the hand drill.
 The hand drill strategy is a primitive method and the hardest to do.
 Shaft revolution and descending weight are two of the most imperative prerequisites for starting a hand drill fire.
 This method will require wood, resolute hands, and gritty determination.

 - Make a tinder nest.
 The tinder nest is necessary to get the fire going.
-A tinder nest can be made from things that bursts into flames effectively, such as to dry leaves, grass, and bark.
+A tinder nest can be made from things that burst into flames effectively, such as to dry leaves, grass, and bark.
 For more hints on how to pick out the best wood, check out our campfire tips and tricks.

 - Make your notch.
 Cut an angular notch on your fireboard and create a depression near it.